swatipatil-webonise/Springboot-BackEnd/TodoAppWithSpringboot/README.md

 c) Download lombok.jar
 d) Build path and add downloaded lombok.jar and it as external jar file
 e) Right click on project run that as springboot app
+f) Open http://localhost:8080/h2-console to see your database status

 To make api calls you can use postman:
 1) Download postman app and open that and make api call's by